Translationally invariant matrix elements of general one-body operators

 There has been a tremendous progress in the development of nuclear \textit{ab initio} techniques capable of providing accurate nuclear wave functions reaching masses of $A{=}100$~\cite{Gysbers2019NatPhys} and beyond.
 For the calculation of observables, matrix elements of complicated operators need to be evaluated.
-Typically, these matrix elements would contain spurious contributions from the center-of-mass (COM) motion.
+Typically, these matrix elements would contain spurious contributions from the center-of-mass (c.m.) motion.
 This could be problematic when precision results are sought.
-Motivated by ongoing and planned measurements of angular correlations between the emitted $\beta$-particles and the $\beta$-electron spectrum of $^6$He beta decay, {\it ab initio} no-core shell model (NCSM) calculations have been performed with the goal to determine as accurately as possible the Standard Model predictions for these observables~\cite{Glick-Magid:2021uwb}.
-As $^6$He is a light nucleus, a COM spurious contamination can be significant.
-Therefore, we developed a formalism to remove such contamination from matrix elements of arbitrary one-body operators including the complicated momentum transfer dependent operators relevant for the studied $\beta$-decay observables.
+Motivated by ongoing and planned measurements of angular correlations between the emitted $\beta$-particles and the $\beta$-electron spectrum of $^6$He $\beta$ decay, {\it ab initio} no-core shell model (NCSM) calculations have been performed with the goal to determine as accurately as possible the Standard Model predictions for these observables~\cite{Glick-Magid:2021uwb}.
+As $^6$He is a light nucleus, a c.m. spurious contamination can be significant.
+Therefore, I developed a formalism to remove such contamination from matrix elements of arbitrary one-body operators including the complicated momentum transfer dependent operators relevant for the studied $\beta$-decay observables.
 It is the purpose of this paper to describe technical details of this formalism, which is a straightforward generalization of the calculation of the translationally invariant density of Ref.~\cite{PhysRevC.70.014317}.
 However, the present result is much more powerful with a broad applicability.

-In Sect.~\ref{def}, we introduce coordinate and harmonic oscillator (HO) wave function transformations.
+In Sect.~\ref{def}, coordinate and harmonic oscillator (HO) wave function transformations are introduced.
 The NCSM approach and the factorization of its eigenstates is discussed in Sect.~\ref{ncsm}.
 The derivation of the translationally invariant matrix elements of general one-body operators is presented in Sect.~\ref{deriv}.
-Applications with a particular focus of the $^6$He $\beta$-decay are reviewed in Sect.~\ref{appl} and conclusions are given in Sect.~\ref{concl}.
+Applications with a particular focus on the $^6$He $\beta$-decay are reviewed in Sect.~\ref{appl} and conclusions are given in Sect.~\ref{concl}.